elasticio/elasticio.github.io/content/_getting-started/first-flow.md

 ![](/assets/img/getting-started/creating-basic-flow/Screenshot_23.png)

-You can also manage it using the tabs on *Flow Management* page.
+You can also manage it using the tabs on *Designer* page.
 The *Implement* tab allows you to clone the Flow in the same Workspace:

 ![](/assets/img/getting-started/creating-basic-flow/Screenshot_25.png)